boazbk/tcs/lec_03_computation.md

 Let us try to "err on the side of simplicity" and model computation in the simplest possible way.
 We will think of the most basic of computational steps.
-Here are some very simple functions:
+For example, are some very simple functions:

 * $OR:\{0,1\}^2 \rightarrow \{0,1\}$ defined as